 For many years now, anthropologists have been studying the Earth's slowly dying tribal cultures to learn what actually transpires during these healing rituals.
 Unfortunately, most scholars try to understand tribal beliefs as filtered through their own beliefs.
 So, when a bushman doctor says he climbs a rope to talk with God, the anthropologist hears that the bushman imagines that he climbs a rope to have an imaginary conversation with God.
 But the bushman never said the word "imagine."

-, a series edited by anthropologist Bradford Keeney, offers a remarkably filter-free view into the personal worlds of still-living tribal medicine men and shamans.
+Profiles of Healing, a series edited by anthropologist Bradford Keeney, offers a remarkably filter-free view into the personal worlds of still-living tribal medicine men and shamans.
 Each of the ten books is actually an intimate conversation-words from a holy person to all humankind.
 Filled with art and photographs, this exquisitely produced series, which is a project of the Ringing Rocks Foundation, is dedicated to helping the world's most revered healers tell their stories and share their knowledge.

 In the first book of the series, Lakota Yuwipi Man, we meet Gary Holy Bull.
 When needed, the Lakota participate in the Sun Dance, a ceremony that uses pain as a means of separating from and transcending the physical world, and which has been credited with healing such diseases as diabetes and cancer.
 Gary Holy Bull's initiation reveals the Lakota spiritual landscape through which such healing power comes.